Ottery Mine

+About

 Ottery Mine is a heritage-listed former mine located 8 km north-east of Emmaville, Glen Innes Severn, New South Wales, Australia.
 It was built from 1882 to 1939.
 The property is owned by the New South Wales Department of Primary Industries.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The Ottery Mine is a derelict underground tin/arsenic mine located 8 km northeast of Emmaville in far northern New South Wales.
 It was one of the first underground base metal deposits exploited in the Emmaville district and lies about 2.5 km north of the old mining village of Tent Hill.

 The mine was discovered by and named after Alexander Ottery in the late 1870s.
 It was worked continuously for tin between 1882 and 1905 by the Glen Smelting Company who set up a 15 head stamper battery at near by Tent Hill.
 Extensive mine developments occurred with eight shafts being sunk and 2,500 tonnes of tin concentrate being produced.
-As the lode became deeper the sulphide content became higher and a smelter was erected on site to calcine the ore.
+As the lode became deeper the sulphide content became higher, and a smelter was erected on site to calcine the ore.
 After it was fired the ore was transported to Tent Hill for crushing.
 After a fatal accident in 1906, operations ceased and did not begin again until 1920 when the mine was acquired by the Sydney based William Cooper and Nephews (Aust.)
 Pty.
 Ltd. Their sole purpose was to produce arsenic for sheep and cattle dips and other pesticides.
 An on site ore processing plant was constructed under the supervision of mine manager A. C. Julius and production of the 99.7% pure arsenic trioxide began in 1921.

 The process of arsenic extraction involved feeding the coarse ore into roasting kilns and the fine ore into a mechanical furnace for firing.
 The resulting arsenic fumes passed into a set of 66 condensation chambers where the gasses were cooled and sublimed onto the interior brickwork as solid crystals of crude arsenic trioxide.
 The crystals were further refined by being re-fired and the gasses re-sublimed.
 The concentrated arsenic trioxide was then barrelled and transported to Sydney.